bazelbuild/bazel/site/docs/skylark/rules-tutorial.md

 We can make a few observations:

-*   "bzl evaluation" is printed first.
+*   "bzl file evaluation" is printed first.
 Before evaluating the BUILD file, Bazel evaluates all the files it loads.
-If multiple BUILD files are loading foo.bzl, we would see only one occurrence of "bzl evaluation" because Bazel caches the result of the evaluation.
+If multiple BUILD files are loading foo.bzl, we would see only one occurrence of "bzl file evaluation" because Bazel caches the result of the evaluation.
 *   The callback function `_foo_binary_impl` is not called.
 Bazel query loads BUILD files, but doesn't analyze targets.